Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 • If there is an update available, click "Update Now."

-You'll probably want to turn on automatic updates and check for new updates just in case to make sure your operating system is always good to go.
+You might want to turn on automatic updates for your device to avoid the hassle of having to check for new updates all the time.
+However, you should still do so manually every so often just in case to make sure your operating system is always good to go.

 9. Access The Website Via A Proxy Server

-A proxy server is like a VPN, but your data isn't encrypted.
-What's happening is that you're connecting to a distant server, which then sends your data to whatever you're trying to connect to.
+A proxy server is like a VPN, but your data isn't encrypted in transit.
+What's happening behind the scenes is that you're connecting to a distant server, which then sends your data to whichever website or application you're trying to connect to.
 This process hides your actual IP address so others can't see your location or any other personal data.

-Just like using Incognito Mode, using a proxy server will help you determine where the problem is.
-If you can get onto the site now without any problem, the problem lies with your browser.
+Just like with Incognito Mode, a proxy server can help you determine where the problem is coming from.
+If you can get onto the website without any problem by using a proxy, the problem lies with your browser.

 10. Make Sure You're Attempting To Access A Trusted Website

-Be on the lookout for tricks that hackers might use to make you think you're going to a certain website when they're actually leading you to a fake replica.
-Be on the lookout for bad grammar and misspelled words, or a zero in place of a capital "O."
+Be on the lookout for common tricks that hackers might use to make you think you're going to a certain website when they're actually leading you to a fake replica.
+Bad grammar, misspelled words and a zero in place of a capital "O" are signs of an untrustworthy website.

 11. Understand The Risks Of Bypassing The Error